If you want to be a parent, your epilepsy should not stop you

 - Plan for the support you might need.
 This will especially include ways to get some regular sleep

-- If you have uncontrolled seizures you will need to think especially carefully about safety and support.
-Epilepsy Action has information to help in the More info section below
+- If you have uncontrolled seizures you will need to think especially carefully about safety and support (See more info below)

 - Feed and change your baby sitting on the floor